 In short, yes, they are.
-It’s hard to tell why, but they’re usually in very good condition.
+It’s hard to tell why, but they’re usually in excellent condition.
 As mentioned before, this could have been due to the quality of the cases.
 France had its own case manufacturers.
 However, since cases were mostly unmarked, it’s hard to say which cases were made in France, and which have been sourced from elsewhere.

-Perhaps the good condition of vintage French watches has to do with the fact that most collectors aren’t aware of the scale of the 20th-century French watch industry.
+Perhaps the excellent condition of vintage French watches has to do with the fact that most collectors aren’t aware of the scale of the 20th-century French watch industry.

 Sure, military watch collectors and vintage chronograph aficionados talk for hours about the Type 20 and 21 chronographs for the French air force.
 However, most of them have never heard of brands like LOV or Maty.
 French watches were more likely to change hands from generation to generation rather than from seller to seller.
 So, it’s more likely that they were carefully handled and serviced on time.

 Ever since I started collecting watches, I’ve never heard a bad opinion about a French watch.
 Maybe except certain pin-levers, but this has more to do with the bad reputation of pin-lever movements in general.